 If a product or any of its parts are found defective, its manufacturer is held liable for any kind of injury or damage caused by the defect and a defective product injury case can be filed in such cases.
-This applies to all consumer products as well as products that are used at a place of work.
+This applies to all consumer products as well as products that are used as a place of work.

 If you purchase a product that simply does not perform as advertised, the manufacturer will definitely have some return policies.
 But, if it caused an injury due to faulty parts, you can file a claim for personal injury.
-The victim however needs to prove that the product that caused injury was defective, and that the defect made the product unreasonably dangerous.
+The victim, however, needs to prove that the product that caused injury was defective and that the defect made the product unreasonably dangerous.

 Three Main Types of Product Defect Claims Include:

 - Design Defects